Skip to content

 Ablation Study

-Configuration CIFAR-10 AUC Description
+Configuration CIFAR-10 AUC Note

-Seed 0.691 Seeds only
+Seed 0.691 Seed only

-Seed_s 0.748 + fingerprint selection
+Seed_s 0.748 + Fingerprint screening

-Com_ft ~0.79 + composite samples + fixed threshold
+Com_ft ~0.79 + Composite samples + Fixed threshold

-Com_s_ft 0.812 + composite samples + selection + fixed threshold
+Com_s_ft 0.812 + Composite samples + Screening + Fixed threshold

 Key Findings

-• The method remains effective on the more complex ViT-B/16 architecture (AUC 0.887).
+• It remains effective on the more complex ViT-B/16 architecture (AUC 0.887).

 Highlights & Insights